WRIT 101: Introduction to Writing Studies

 Student Success Center

 Revising and responding to feedback will be an invaluable and necessary part of your development as a writer this semester.
-Toward this end, you are strongly encouraged to visit me during office hours and to visit the Writing Center on the first floor of Plassmann Hall.
+Toward this end, you are strongly encouraged to visit me during office hours and to visit the Student Success Center on the first floor of Plassmann Hall to meet with a writing tutor.
 Bring your work with you to your appointment.

 Academic dishonesty is inconsistent with the moral character expected of students in a University committed to the spiritual and intellectual growth of the whole person.
 It also subverts the academic process by distorting all measurements.
 A list of unacceptable practices and procedures to be followed in prosecuting cases of alleged academic dishonesty may be found in the Student Handbook and here.